 pipe is a function that receives a request message, processes it, and produces the response message and an error.
 The KrakenD router binds the pipes to the selected transport layer (e.g., HTTP, gRPC).

-When the building state finishes, the KrakenD service is not going to need to calculate any route or lookup for the associated handler function, as all the mapping is direct in-memory.
+When the building state finishes, the KrakenD service will not need to calculate any route or lookup for the associated handler function, as all the mapping is direct in-memory.
+This is a crucial difference with any other system and leads to a significant performance.

 The working state is when the system is ready and can process the requests.
 When they arrive, the

-router already has the mapping of the request with the handler function and triggers the pipe execution.
+router already has the request mapping with the handler function and triggers the pipe execution.
 The

 proxy is the step of the pipe that manipulates, aggregates, and does other data handling for the rest of the process.